 While setting the index or bypass control will always be safe, there is a small chance that the coefficients may be partially updated halfway through a filter operation.
-For this reason, the filter state is also cleared following updating to ensure that any possibility of instability is reduced.
-It is up to the user to ensure that the coefficients provided result in a stable filter configuration.
+For this reason, the filter state is also cleared following

 A worked example is provided in the reference section.